Example Career: Database Administrators

 - Train users and answer questions.

-- Select and enter codes to monitor database performance and to create production database.
+- Select and enter codes to monitor database performance and to create production databases.

 What Database Administrators Should Be Good At